TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 ![Co-occurrence heatmap](_static/figures/screenshot_03_heatmap.png)

-## The intrahost mutations tab
+## Intrahost mutations tab

 The aim of this tab is to enable the exploration of intrahost mutations that have not been observed before as clonal mutations.
-The dataset of intrahost mutations is large and noisy, for this reason we order the intrahost mutations by a score that combines the ConsHMM conservation and the count of observations.
+The dataset of intrahost mutations is enriched for false positive calls, for this reason we order the intrahost mutations by a score that combines the ConsHMM conservation and the count of observations.
 Alternatively, the list of intrahost mutations can be sorted by the count of observations uniquely, the ConsHMM conservation uniquely or the VAF.
-The list of intrahost mutations is filtered off all observations with a VAF under 0.3 by default.
+The list of intrahost mutations is by default filtered off all observations with a VAF under 0.3.
-If a variant is selected we show the different library strategies with which the mutation was observed, the temporal distribution across countries and finally the top 10 co-occurring clonal variants.
+If an intrahost mutation is selected we show the different library strategies with which the mutation was observed, the temporal distribution across countries and finally the top 10 co-occurring clonal mutations.

 **Filters**